 Today I do not have sensitive skin.
 My skin is much stronger than it was.
 The constant irritation and redness have gone.
 I use makeup when I want.

 So how do you use honey for acne?

 Get any organic honey.
-Any organic honey will do.
+Any raw and organic honey will do.
 “Under the Mango Tree” is a local Indian brand that I use.
 Start out using just the honey.
 See how it works.
 See how your skin feels after it.